SaherMuhamed/Modified-Android-InsecureBankv2/README.md

-A modified version of the original Android InsecureBankv2 repo, that't solved the problem of running the `flask` python server with **python 2.7** to make it work properly with ordinary **python3.x+**
+A modified version of the original Android InsecureBankv2 repo, that't solved the problem of running the `flask` python server with **python 2.7** to make it work properly with ordinary **python3.x+** to help mobile penetration testers to practice all kinds of android application vulnerabilites

 #### Installation